A Plan to Renew the Promise of American Life, Plank 8

 2/ Surely, any figure north of single digits needs to be justified by something more persuasive than ‘It’s traditional, these days.’
 One man’s tradition is another man’s historical anomaly.
 And viewed from the standpoint of American history, our current, high level of government spending is indeed anomalous.

 3/ One-third of federal spending is appropriated on an annual basis, meaning it expires at the end of each fiscal year if Congress takes no action.
 This is usually referred to as ‘discretionary’ spending.
-Temporary, and usually annual appropriation, used to be the norm, and should be again.
 The idea of permanent appropriations was anathema because it imposes burdens on future generations without their consent.
 Appropriations should be short-lived.
 Sunset clauses are as beautiful as sunsets.
 But wait.
-Why do I endorse a form of auto-pilot in the context annually appropriated spending (continuing existing spending at, say, 99.9 percent of the current level, in the absence of a new appropriation)?
+I endorse a form of auto-pilot in the context annually appropriated spending (continuing existing spending at, say, 99.9 percent of the current level, in the absence of a new appropriation)?
 Is that not a self-contradiction.
+Isn’t that just auto-pilot spending by another name?
 It’s not, because spending ‘cliffs’ favor spending hikes.
-Automatic continuation at a slightly reduced level shifts leverage to those who seek to hold the line on spending.
-The continuation model is admittedly suboptimal, compared to universal, annual sunsets, but it’s more fiscally prudent.
+Automatic continuation at a slightly reduced level shifts leverage to those who seek to hold the line on spending — and approximates a freeze.

 4/ By the way, about half of entitlement spending goes to retirement programs and health care, and most of that goes to old people.
-So it’s technically true that Uncle Sam is ‘a pension plan with an army.’
+So it’s technically true that ‘the U.S. government is a pension plan with an army.’

 Constitutional Amendments